 Here is the list of my personal favourite Brighton shops but there are many more in the area.
-I have listed them in order to form a tour from the centre, in Churchill Square, ending up at a gorgeous coffee and cake shop for a well earned rest!
+I have listed them in order to form a tour from the famous Lanes, where you can browse antiques, jewellery and fashion as well as stop for delicious food and drinks.

 England At Home

 The first stop is England At Home, in Ship Street.
 They sell funky, unique homewares and gifts, I’ve been shopping here for many years.
 There are two Brighton shops, one on the corner of Prince Albert Street and one opposite.
 They do mail order if you can’t get to the shop, using their website here.

 The next stop is a relative newcomer, The Duck House in Union Street.
 They are a one-stop-shop for plastic ducks, and what a collection they have!
 There are ducks to suit all tastes, from Darth Vadar and Spiderman ducks to painter-and-decorator ducks.
 Sporty ducks, scooter-riding ducks, teenage mutant ninja turtle ducks – you name it!
 Something for everyone.
 Check out their website here to see just what an amazing range they have!

 Although most of my favourite Brighton shops are independently owned, there are some smaller chains which are worth a mention too, like Bravissimo in North Street.
 I pay them a visit almost every time I come to Brighton as they have a brilliant choice of bras and clothing for ladies with D-L cups (which is most of us these days!).
 Their staff are outstanding, and very knowledgeable about all things boob-related.
 Customer service is key and there’s a nice waiting area with comfy sofas for the men in your life who would otherwise be pacing up and down while you try on all the tempting lingerie.
 They do mail order if you can’t get to a store, so pay their website a visit or give their customer service team a ring if you need advice because they are superbly trained on the fit and style of all the products.